 K-2nd grade : Early Literacy : May 2-4, 2017

-GES has opted to trial FastBridge assessments to compare results in reading comprehension for K-5 graders.
+FastBridge assessments are used to compare results in reading comprehension for K-5 graders.
 It is proving a helpful tool for regular assessment of targeted student populations who are struggling with reading, providing accurate feedback with shorter testing times.

 FastBridge assessments 2016-2017